davidsdev519/weather-forecaster/README.md

 This app is developed on a Mac OS.

-Ruby - 3.2.1
+* Ruby - 3.2.1
-Rails - 7.0.4.2
+* Rails - 7.0.4.2

-Install the latest ruby & rails using rbenv or asdf whatever is familar with.
+Install the latest ruby & rails using rbenv or asdf whatever you are familar with.

 ## Set up the app